Timneh parrot: Taxonomy

+The Clements Checklist classifies the Príncipe grey parrot as a subspecies of the grey parrot instead.

 Description

 Growing to 28–33 cm in length and weighing 275–375 g, the Timneh is a medium-sized parrot.
 Its plumage is mainly a mottled grey, with a white face mask and pale yellow eyes.
 Compared with the only other recognised Psittacus species, the grey parrot (P. erithacus), the Timneh is smaller and darker, with a dull, dark maroon (rather than crimson) tail and a horn-coloured patch on the upper mandible.
 Like the grey parrot, the Timneh parrot is intelligent and a skilled mimic.
 The Timneh parrot may be less nervous and more outgoing around human beings, and can learn to talk at a younger age than the grey parrot.

 Distribution and habitat

 The Timneh parrot is endemic to the western parts of the moist Upper Guinean forests and bordering savannas of West Africa from Guinea-Bissau, Sierra Leone and southern Mali eastwards to at least 70 km east of the Bandama River in Ivory Coast.
 There is no natural range overlap with the grey parrot although, as both taxa are common in aviculture, escapes can occur and hybridization between greys and Timnehs has been observed in captivity.
 The birds typically inhabit dense forest, but are also seen at forest edges and in clearings, in gallery forest along waterways, savanna woodland and mangroves.
 Though they are sometimes found in cultivated areas and gardens, it is not clear whether these habitats contain self-sustaining populations; the birds may make seasonal movements out of the driest parts of their range in the dry season.